MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-G-Payments-Medicare-Advantage-Organizations/section-422.311.md

 (*ii*) Written briefs from the MA organization explaining why they believe the reconsideration official's determination was incorrect.

-(*iii*) The Secretary's optional brief that responds to the MA organization's brief -
+(*iii*) The Secretary's optional brief that responds to the MA organization's brief—

 (*4*) The hearing officer neither receives testimony nor accepts any new evidence that is not part of the record.